Bathurst 1000: V8 Supercars era

-For 1999, the Super Touring event devolved into a 300-kilometre race for mixed V8s, which was won by Peter Brock's step-son James Brock, and a 500-kilometre race for Super Touring won by Paul Morris.
+For 1999, the Super Touring event devolved into a 300-kilometre race for mixed Auscar and Future Tourer V8s, which was won by Peter Brock's step-son James Brock, and a 500-kilometre race for Super Touring won by Paul Morris.
 This would be the last major Super Touring race at Bathurst, the last organised by the ARDC and the last held on the traditional Labour Day holiday weekend.
 The demise of Super Touring and the ARDC event allowed V8 Supercars and IMG to take over the promotion and organisation of the Bathurst 1000 brand from that year onwards.
 From 1999 onwards, the race also counted for championship points for the first time, taking a position as the final round on the calendar.

 In 2000, the 1000-kilometre race remained in November because the Sydney Olympics blocked out sport in October.
 When the long weekend again became available in 2001, the National Rugby League shifted its Grand Final to that Sunday, denying the Bathurst 1000 a return to its traditional weekend.
 The race moved to the weekend following the long weekend from 2001 onwards, and to an earlier spot in the championship calendar.
 The start of this new era was dominated by Holden, which won every Bathurst 1000 from 1999 to 2005.
 In 1999, Steven Richards repeated his 1998 triumph, winning with Greg Murphy in their Gibson Motorsport Holden VT Commodore.
 Richards became the first driver to win consecutively in a Ford and a Holden.
 This was also the first win for Gibson Motorsport since their wins with Nissan in 1991 and 1992.
 Garth Tander and Jason Bargwanna became Bathurst champions in 2000 with Garry Rogers Motorsport.

 In 2001, Mark Skaife, driving for the Holden Racing Team, teamed with 1988 winner Tony Longhurst to win the Bathurst 1000 in a Holden VX Commodore.
 Despite late cooling problems from plastic bags in the air intake, Skaife and HRT again won the Bathurst 1000 in 2002, this time teamed with Jim Richards.
 Ten years after being heckled off the podium after winning in 1992, this time Richards jokingly said that the crowd was "a lovely bunch of people".
 Greg Murphy received the biggest time penalty (five minutes) in Bathurst history because of a pit-lane infringement; his car was released prematurely, rupturing a refuelling hose and spilling fuel in the pit box.